mstephant/blockchain/README.md

   bootnode --nodekey=boot.key

-- Set up one node for each user of the community, plus one additonnal, with the following commands:
+- Set up one node for each user of the community, plus one additonnal, with the following commands (use puppeth to generate the genesis file):

   geth --datadir node0 init genesis.json